SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

 The `initializePresenters` method for this UI is straightforward.
-We specify the default label text as 'protocol', which will be changed when the widget is reused.
-We also give this UI a title.
+We specify the default label text as 'Protocol', which will be changed when the widget is reused.

 ```
 ProtocolMethodListPresenter >> initializePresenters